ajrwum/ajrwum/README.md

 &nbsp;

-## 😏 What I know and used in the past but I am less using right now
+## 😏 What I used in the past but am less using right now

 [<img src="https://img.shields.io/badge/MySQL-282C34?logo=mysql&logoColor=4479A1" alt="MySQL logo" title="MySQL" height="25" />][anchor_top]
 &nbsp;